Lightningale/my-site/content/projects/C++ - Basic Raytracer.md

 - /blog/migrate-from-jekyll/
 ---

-A simple c++ raytracer that performs ray tracing on ellipsoids, calculating ads, shadows and reflection.
-It parses in data of data, light sources and ellipsoids from input file, and outputs the rendered image in ppm format.
+A simple C++ raytracer that performs ray tracing on ellipsoids, calculating ads, shadows and reflection.
+It parses in data of camera, light sources and ellipsoids from input file, and outputs the rendered image in ppm format.

 ![Rainbow](/raytraceRainbow.jpg)